marcosraudkett/ghostlyconsent.js/README.md

 };

 // files you wish to load after accepted
-// if array is used then set scope: permissions and use disallowed in there to set rule for all files
+// if array is used inside "files" then set scope: permissions and use disallowed
+// in there to set rule for all files
 // if disallowed key is not set then the default is set to true
 // if type is not set then it will load the file using ajax var files = [